cole-ruehle/concept_backend/design/learning/constraint-monitor-test-results.md

 ## Overview

-The ConstraintMonitor component is responsible for monitoring various constraints that could affect hiking safety and experience, including weather conditions, transit schedules, trail conditions, and daylight availability.
-The test suite validates both the happy path functionality and various alert scenarios.
+The ConstraintMonitor tests check that the system can monitor weather, transit schedules, trail conditions, and daylight to keep hikers safe.
+I tested both normal operation and various alert scenarios.

 ## Test Execution Summary